 What is a colonoscopy?

 It is an examination which allows the endoscopist to look directly at the lining of the large intestine or colon using a colonoscope.
-This is a flexible tube about the thickness of a woman’s index inger.
+This is a flexible tube about the thickness of an index finger.
 Sometimes a sample of the lining of the bowel (a biopsy) is taken for laboratory examination.
-If polyps are found, they can be removed during the examination
+If polyps are found, they can be removed during the examination.

 Preparation for the test

 For this examination to be successful and allow a clear view of the colon, your bowel must be as empty as possible.
 If the bowel is not sufficiently empty the whole procedure may have to be cancelled and repeated on another occasion.
 This is due to the high possibility of the endoscopist missing important signs.
 (It is believed that those patients who have a bowel cancer diagnosed within two years of a previous colonic examination have probably had it missed at the time of the original examination - this scenario is now labelled Post Colonoscopy Colorectal Cancer Syndrome PCCCS).

 As part of your preparation you will be given a laxative.
 Please refer to the Instructions for Bowel Preparation leaflet enclosed.
 It is important to follow the advice given about bowel preparation.

 - If you have diabetes or haemophilia, please phone the Ward for specific advice.

 - If you are taking warfarin, clopidogrel, or other blood thinning medications, please inform us at least one week before the test.